ccbrain/voluntary-decision-eeg/README.md

 # Voluntary Decision project

-This is code with the analysis for the project: *Breaking deadlocks: reward probability and spontaneous preference affected voluntary decision processes*.
+This is a code with the analysis for the project: [Breaking deadlocks: reward probability and spontaneous preference affected voluntary decision processes](https://link.springer.com/article/10.1007/s42113-020-00096-6).
+Please cite this article if you used any of these code or data.

 ## EEG analysis